SHAKEQ INITIAL SETUP GUIDE

 If you're unable to reach the minimum threshold, simply find the strongest reasonable volume level you can and proceed with the calibration at that setting.

 4. Press SAVE to start the calibration.
 For the best result sit with maximum weight on your ischial bones.
 Avoid leaning on the backrest.
 Stay as still as reasonably possible.
+The calibration sweep takes about 40 seconds.
+You can cancel the calibration at any time by pressing the CANCEL button or by unplugging the sensor jack.

 When the last sweep is done ShakEQ returns to display the current profile.
 The correcting EQ is now activated and the sensor jack can be unplugged.

-5 VERIFYING the frequency responsE
+6 VERIFYING the frequency responsE

 1. Format a USB memory stick using the FAT32 file system*.